Pulled Pork Sandwiches

 Pork shoulder is rubbed with a dry spice mix, cooked until tender, then tossed in BBQ sauce.
 Add some homemade cole slaw and a bun, and you have a hearty and delicious meal!

 I try to eat seasonally when I can, but sometimes I can’t help but crave a summery pulled pork sandwich with crisp cole slaw in the middle of “winter” (to be fair, it was 80 degrees yesterday and we’ve hardly had any cold weather at all over the past few months).
 I’m a big fan of pulled pork sandwiches not just because they’re delicious, but it’s a good bang for your buck kind of meal with lots of leftovers.
-You buy a big piece of pork shoulder, roast it until it’s tender, then pull it apart, bathe it in BBQ sauce, and lay it on a bun with some cole slaw.
+You buy a big piece of pork shoulder, roast it until it’s tender, then pull it apart, bathe it in BBQ sauce, and lay it in Homemade Burger Buns with some coleslaw.
 Here’s how to do it:

 Make the rub from paprika, garlic powder, onion powder, coriander, and fennel.
 Rub it all over the pork.